Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 And of course, there's a legend attached to it...

 Before the castle was built, there was a fortress here, inhabited by King Lothario II, Charlemagne's great-grandson.
 The king, who had a seriously roving eye, married Princess Thibergia.
-Keen to put a stop to his wife's violent scenes of jealousy, Lothario hoped to rid himself of her.
+But she was wildly jealous and Lothario was fed up.

-But he was a pious sort so he settled on telling everyone she was insane and locked her up in the dungeon instead.
-Thibergia suffered from the cold and damp and might well have become insane were it not for the weekly visits of a compassionate chaplain.
+Since he was a pious sort, he settled on telling everyone she was insane and locked her up in the dungeon.
+Thibergia suffered from the cold and damp and might well have really become insane were it not for the weekly visits of a compassionate chaplain.

 One night, the kindly chaplain provided her with a ladder to escape from the dungeon and spirited her away with two of his monks to the Abbey at Talloires, a bit further along the lake.